Madame Talvande's Ladies Boarding School

-Madame Talvande’s Ladies Boarding School was a school that operated in Charleston, SC, between the 1810s and 1850s.
-This was a school for the daughters of elite and prestigious families, as its curriculum was more arts-focused, including French, music, dance, rhetoric, and sciences.
+Madame Talvande's Ladies Boarding School was a school that operated in Charleston, South Carolina, United States, from approximately 1816 to 1850.
+This was a school for the daughters of elite families.
+Its curriculum was French-based, focusing on the arts, music, dance, rhetoric, and sciences.

+The building itself has had a long history, first being a boarding school, then becoming private property owned by many people after the school closed, and is believed to be haunted by Madame Talvande herself.